code4romania/scoala-profesorilor/README.md

         - Windows: winpty docker-compose exec workspace bash
     - RUN: php artisan october:up
         - This will run all new system migrations and plugin migrations
+- Access the application by oppening the browser and going to:
+    - Frontend: scoalaprofesorilor.test
+    - Backend: scoalaprofesorilor.test/backend
+        - User: admin
+        - Pass: admin

 ## Development daily docker commands: